 Due to this, conservatives are not always afforded the dignity and respect that is their basic human right.

 For many fellow liberals, this notion is absurd.
-Those who do not believe in a woman’s right to chose, who not only support a president that is notorious for spewing rhetoric that degrades women but is also officially backed by numerous hate groups such as the KKK.
+Those who do not believe in a woman’s right to chose, who not only support a president who is notorious for spewing rhetoric that degrades women, and is also officially backed by hate groups such as the KKK.

 Keeping this in mind, surely we, the left who champion various social justice issues and advocate for the equality of all human beings must be on the side of right.

 I hate to break it to us but it appears that the so-called “side of right” seems to be in the wrong.